HKeca/Rive-api/README.md

 ## Todo
 * Add Config (Right now access the config in the bootstrap/app.php file)
-* Fix the HTTP_ORIGIN, right now allows everyone in
+* Fix the HTTP_ORIGIN ( located in public/index.php ), right now allows everyone in